kragorg/dng/chapters/2025-03-16 — Dungeons and Gardens.md

 As Whisper emerges from the cave, Halite quickly gauges the peril, his resolve igniting.
 With swift strides, he charges inside, his trident a formidable comfort.

 He finds Doctor Pepe still struggling against the frog’s relentless grip.
 Halite drives his trident into the creature’s side, but its hold does not falter.
 Observing the struggle, Elara weaves a melody with her harp, instilling Doctor Pepe with courage.
-“Remember your agility and cunning!” she calls, the sound of her voice and the vibrations of her harp soothing.
+“Remember your agility and cunning!” she calls, with the soothing sound of her voice and the vibrations of her harp.
 She then summons the power of the stars, launching a mote of radiant energy with precision.
 The frog releases a guttural croak, convulsing under the assault before it releases Doctor Pepe and collapses lifelessly into the pool.

 Grateful and relieved, Doctor Pepe quickly regains his composure.
 Meanwhile, Kragor taps into his ancestral power, muscles tensing with readiness.
 Yet danger lurks in the shadows.
 Suddenly, a crossbow bolt strikes Doctor Pepe, drawing a pained cry.
 Another bolt narrowly misses Halite, while a third strikes him, but only bruises his resilient skin.